 Ineligible Statuses For Change Of Status

-While you may have met all the requirements described in the paragraph above, you still may be ineligible for change of status.
+While you may meet all the requirements described in the paragraph above, you still may be ineligible for change of status.
 USCIS restricts the statuses that you can change from.
-For example, if you have the following statuses, you cannot submit a change of status request: C, transit, D, crewmen, K, fiancé, or WT, Visa Waiver Program.
+For example, if you have certain statuses, you cannot submit a change of status request.
+Examples are C, transit, D, crewmen, K, fiancé, or WT, Visa Waiver Program.
 This is not an exhaustive list.
 Some of the rarely used statuses are also ineligible.
 If someone in one of these categories submitted an application to change status to the USCIS, it would be denied.
 The applicant would also lose the application fee.

 Change of Status Process

 How you go about changing your status depends upon status you already have, and the status you wish to receive.
 If the reason that you are changing status is that an employer has offered you employment, the employer will handle the process for changing your status when it files the employment petition.
-You must provide your employer with evidence that you are in status and that you meet the requirements for the position.
+You must provide your employer with evidence that you are in status.
+You must also show that you meet the requirements for the position.
 Examples are statuses allowing work for which the employer must petition E1, treaty trader, E-2 treaty investor, H-1B, H-2A, H-2B or H-3 temporary workers, O, extraordinary ability aliens, P, athletes and entertainers, R-1, religious workers, and TN, Canadians and Mexicans through NAFTA.

 It is important to note that while your employer may petition for you to change status, the USCIS requires a separate petition, an I-539 to change any family members’ status.
 Sometimes an employer will handle this petition as well.
 Alternatively, the applicant for employment status must handle it for his or her family.